-Sam says, “In one of the shops I heard a well dressed man and an Army major talking about how the federal government recently passed a law creating the Arizona Territory, and a governor will be out to take over the new territory.
-The Army officer said the new governor won’t be out here and have a working government for another year or more, so the existing government activities will stay in place until then.
+Sam says, “In one of the shops I heard a well dressed man and an Army Major talking about how the federal government recently passed a law creating the Arizona Territory and a governor will be out to take over the new territory.
+The Major said the new governor won’t be out here and have a working government for another year or more, so the existing government activities will stay in place until then.
 But what they do will be recognized by the new governor.
-What I felt was most important was when the Army major said the recapture of Tucson late last year has taken the fight out of the Confederate forces and supporters in the New Mexico Territory, and the troops are now seeing to it the Indians stay settled down.
+What I felt was most important was when the Major said the recapture of Tucson late last year has taken the fight out of the Confederate forces and supporters in the New Mexico Territory so the troops are now seeing to it the Indians stay settled down.
 It seems the whole area is now a lot safer.
-I also heard the only fighting was in the southern half and around Santa Fe, due to how the Confederate government claimed the area.”
+I also heard the only fighting was in the southern half and around Santa Fe due to how the Confederate government claimed the area.”

 Nellie says, “I don’t think we should all go up to Santa Fe, because it will be too long with the wagons.
 A few people with pack horses can make a much faster trip.”

 Olive says, “Good point.
 I think we should plan on it that way.
 We select some land then a quick trip to make the purchase, and build after we get back.
 If we load up with food supplies those left behind can sell to the locals while living in the wagons.”

 “You’ll have to be very careful,” is Boone’s reply.
 They all nod while they think on their near future.
 A little later Boone says, “We’ll load the lower storage with boards and beams and load the three lead wagons with items we want plus what we want to sell, then load the rear wagons with whatever Peter wants in them.”